enso-org/enso/docs/language-server/project-manager-http-endpoints.md

 ## `/projects/{project_id}/enso-project?projectsDirectory={projects_path}`

 HTTP endpoint that returns the project structure in `.enso-project` format.
-The subdirectory path to the project is optional.
+The optional `projectsDirectory` parameter allows the user to specify a custom path to projects' directory (e.g. if it is in a subfolder).

 ### `GET`